North Georgia RESA Alternative Certification Program

 About North Georgia RESA GaTAPP

 North Georgia RESA is NOT able to guarantee anyone a position in schools.
 The North Georgia RESA program supports area school systems having a way to certify teachers that they hire through an alternative certification.
-North Georgia RESA is NOT an employment agency, will not and cannot help an individual with employment.
+North Georgia RESA is NOT an employment agency, so the program will not and cannot help an individual with employment.
 We recommend that a person seeking employment stay current with the postings on https://www.teachgeorgia.org/ or on the individual school district websites.

 The Georgia Teacher Academy for Preparation and Pedagogy (GaTAPP) is an alternate pathway for individuals who hold a bachelor’s degree or higher from an accredited institution, who did not complete a traditional teacher education degree program, and who want to transition into the teaching profession.
 In an effort to be responsive to the needs of its members, North Georgia RESA works collaboratively with schools and systems to mitigate teacher shortages through its commitment to a rigorous yet highly supportive alternative preparation program.
 The goal of the GaTAPP pathway is to equip teacher candidates with the necessary skills for initial success in their classrooms through concentrated training opportunities.
 Such training coupled with quality, on the job learning supported by supervisors, mentors and administrators establishes an induction program that will nurture the growth of teacher candidates.